You are here

 - First Assistant Secretary Regulatory Practice and Support Division, Gillian Mitchell

-The Regulatory Legal Services Branch provides high quality, timely, solutions focussed legal services to TGA clients and to assist the OCD in the delivery of effective regulatory services to support regulatory decisions, including the implementation of reforms, legislative reforms and compliance and enforcement activities.
+Regulatory Legal Services provides high quality, timely, solutions focussed legal services to TGA and to assist the ODC to support regulatory decisions, including the implementation of business and legislative reforms and compliance and enforcement activities.

-In addition to leading the Regulatory Legal Services Branch, the Principal Legal and Policy Adviser is responsible for providing leadership in delivering outputs of the regulatory process that are legally robust and in reviewing the legislative framework against the expectations that government and stakeholders have of HPRG's regulatory functions.
+In addition to leading the Regulatory Legal Services, the Principal Legal and Policy Adviser is responsible for providing leadership in delivering outputs of the regulatory process that are legally robust and in reviewing the legislative framework against the expectations that government and stakeholders have of HPRG's regulatory functions.

 Medicines Regulation Division

 The Medicines Regulation Division evaluates applications to approve new medicines for supply in Australia.
-The division is also responsible for monitoring medicines approved for supply in Australia after they are on the market.
+The division is also responsible for the safety monitoring of medicines and vaccines approved for supply in Australia after they are on the market.

 The Division includes: